Dessyreqt/alttprandomizer/readme.md

-# Current Version: 6
+# Current Version: 7

 # About the Legend of Zelda: A Link to the Past Randomizer (or ALttPRandomizer)
 This is a simple program that moves around items in the Legend of Zelda: A Link to the Past (ALttP).
 It is used for racing the game.

 When racing the game, it is suggested that each player play the same seed to ensure a level playing field.

-This was created by Dessyreqt & Karkat, with input from the SRL ALttP community.
+This was created by Dessyreqt, Karkat, ChristosOwen, and Smallhacker, with input from the SRL ALttP community.

 # Using the Randomizer
 Select a location to save your randomized rom, then select `Create`.

-Right now there is only one difficulty, "Casual".
-There may be other difficulties in the future.
+There are two difficulties, "Casual" and "Glitched".
+If you don't know which one to pick, select "Casual".
+You can also create a non-randomized ROM, to play the classic game with the changes to the rom file we've added.

+You can slow down the low-health warning or turn it off using the "Heart Beep Speed" dropdown box.

-You can enable the "SRAM Trace" to automatically populate Zarby89's HUD, which can be found at https://zarby89.github.io/ZeldaHud/
+Enabling the "SRAM Trace" option will allow the rom's SRM file to automatically populate Zarby89's HUD, which can be found at https://zarby89.github.io/ZeldaHud/

+"Show complexity" will display the number of steps to collect all of the items in the generated rom (explained more clearly in the spoiler log.)

+"Check for Updates on Startup" will disable update checking.
+I'd recommend you leave this on, but if it's problematic to check due to your network situation, I understand.

 # Think You're Stuck?
+(A FAQ of sorts)

 Randomizing the game definitely tests how well you know it.
 Here's a few places where people commonly get stuck.